 I’ve learned over the years that a one size fits all parenting style is not the most effective.
 Based on their personalities, I’ve needed to find the parenting style that works best for each child.
 Here are 4 types of kids and the types of parenting that work best for them.

-Your strong-willed child needs an authoritative approach
+1. Your strong-willed child needs an authoritative approach.

-This is your child who is thoughtful of others, measured or controlled, adaptable, and attentive.
+This is your child who is considerate of others, measured or controlled, adaptable, and attentive.
 You can bet he or she knows when you are happy, sad, or angry.
-They pay attention to others and want to adapt or help when he or she feels others aren’t having the best experience.
-Sometimes they’ll do this at their own expense.
+This child pays attention to others and wants to adapt or help when he or she thinks others aren’t having the best experience.
+Sometimes, this child does this at his or her own expense.
 A parent who practices self-sacrifice as well will make a great connection with this type of personality.
-You’ll also need to encourage them to step out and do some things out of their control or comfort zone as they tend to play it safe all the time.
-Getting them to step out will challenge them and allow for growth.
-Support them when they do.

-When we are uninvolved with our kids we lose connection, influence, and the relationship.
+You’ll also need to encourage this child to step out and do some things outside his or her control or comfort zone as this child tends to play it safe all the time.
+Getting this child to step out will challenge him or her and allow for growth.When we are uninvolved with our kids, we lose connection, influence, and the relationship.

-No matter what type of personality your kids have or your primary parenting style, one of the most effective things you can do is be attentive to them and how they function.
-When we are uninvolved we lose connection, influence, and the relationship.
-At the end of the day, our relationship with our kids is the most important.
+No matter what type of personality your child has or your primary parenting style, one of the most effective things you can do is be attentive to your children and how they function.
+When we are uninvolved, we lose connection, influence, and ultimately, the relationship.
+But our relationship with our kids is the most important.
 And at the end of the day, that is what they want most from us.